 On top of everything else, his doctor has revealed that he has cancer, and it appears that he has little time left in this world.

 But just when it seems things couldn’t get any worse, a blinding light in the night sky strikes the earth where Ichirou stands.

 He later wakes up to find himself unscathed, but he soon starts to notice that there’s something… different about himself.

 However, it turns out that these strange, new changes are just what Ichirou needs to take a new lease on life, and now it seems like there’s nothing to stop him from being a hero worthy of the respect that he never had before… Unless, that is, there was someone else out there with these same changes…

 The feels: I started crying no more than thirty seconds into the episode.
 For some reason, hearing the story of Ichiro’s honeymoon was just too emotional for me.
 Then I cried when Hiro was reading manga with Andou.
 And when Hanako was barking at Ichiro leaving.
 And when Hiro decided to sacrifice himself.
 But I didn’t cry when Ichiro died, somehow.
 It was okay.
 Weird.

 Hiro being a child: I think that one of the most intense moments of the episode was when Andou saw Hiro in his room and offered him Shonen Jump to read.
 The way Hiro’s face was lit up and excited at the idea of reading comic books deeply moved me because it just completely distorted his evil maniac persona.
 Poor thing.
 He even used his feet to read.

-Pay attention in school: Why did Hiro’s self-detonation fail since the simulation showed that he could have destroyed the asteroid?
-Well, MAYBE, instead of freaking chilling on the meteor’s surface watching the earth as he was exploding, he should have positioned himself somewhere near the asteroid’s CORE.
+Why did Hiro’s self-detonation fail since the simulation showed that he could have destroyed the asteroid?
+Well, maybe, instead of freaking chilling on the meteor’s surface watching the earth as he was exploding, he should have positioned himself somewhere near the asteroid’s core.
 YOU IDIOTS.
-Do you even science?
+Do you even do science?